 Full Range of Treatments

 The decision to pursue breast cancer treatment—surgery, then perhaps radiation, hormonal (anti-estrogen) therapy, and/or chemotherapy—can be emotionally overwhelming.
-As a breast cancer center of excellence, Boulder Community Hospital is committed to providing the technology and expertise to guide patients through the entire continuum of care.
+As a breast cancer center of excellence, Boulder Community Health is committed to providing the technology and expertise to guide patients through the entire continuum of care.

 We offer inpatient cancer care at Boulder Community Foothills Hospital.
 Experienced and specially trained nurses provide personalized care to acutely ill cancer patients and their families.
 In addition, we designed the Tebo Family Medical Pavilion to provide optimal access to outpatient cancer treatments.
 Whether you’re at Tebo or in the hospital, all breast cancer patients have access to an extensive range of treatment services, including cutting-edge cancer fighting equipment, advanced radiation therapy and clinical trials of new cancer fighting drugs.

 Breast cancer patients also benefit from the Tebo Pavilion’s Center for Integrative Care, where they can take advantage of many complementary therapies, such as massage, acupuncture, and healing touch.
 We believe it’s vitally important that patients receive added physical, emotional and spiritual support to help them through the healing and recovery process.